isaadabbasi/bootcamper/README.md

 Summary: Token gated course curriculum and content

-Description: An application that enables an institution to token-gate its content behind a deposit wall.
+Description: An application that enables to token-gate its courses behind a deposit pay-wall.
 Deposit is refundable only upon completion of course.
 Completion of course is determined by having all the completion certificates (NFTs) of each chapter, exercise and homework.

 ## Actors: